 There are special arrangements for military personnel and their families who may be temporarily absent from Scotland for periods of time due to being posted abroad or posted elsewhere in the UK.
 In most instances they should apply for support to the country in the UK in which the family member in the military was ordinarily resident when they joined up.

 The College Development Network (CDN) leads on innovation, creating CPD opportunities and sharing best practice.

 Universities Scotland is a membership organisation working for the Principals and Directors of Scotland’s 19 higher education institutions.
 It develops higher education policy and campaign on issues where its members have a shared interest.

 The Scottish Credit and Qualifications Framework (SCQF) helps people of all ages and circumstances to access the education and training that is appropriate to them over their lifetime.
 It can help you plan your learning and develop progression routes to follow, whatever your situation may be.

 Scottish Funding Council

 Our funding enables Scotland’s colleges and universities to provide life-changing opportunities for over half a million people.
-Our work in widening access is bringing colleges and universities together in new ways and providing more people with more routes into learning and skills.
+Our work in is bringing colleges and universities together in new ways and providing more people with more routes into learning and skills.